abdofawzi5/action_service/README.md

 end
 ```

-#### Services layer will help you to write clean code, by small models, controller and DRY code (don't repeat yourself), you can use service inside another service and stop excuting the first service if the second one fails, Example:
+#### Services layer will help you to write clean code, by small models, controller and DRY code (don't repeat yourself), you can use service inside another service and stop executing the first service if the second one fails, Example:
 ```ruby
 class Cache::List::AddHashService < ApplicationService